JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 ## Intermission - Installing it
 - Generate an APK that we can install locally #DONE [APK_URL](https://expo.dev/artifacts/eas/3VCd3Fy9B9vJ3d25BKYKaJ.apk)
-- Install it and see how it feels to use it
+- Install it and see how it feels to use it #DONE
+- Change icon, name and splash screen #DONE

+## Sign In/up Experience
+- Show password button
+- Reset password
+- Loading indicators when logging in
+- Add the Oauth providers(spotify and github)
+- Signing seems to be kind of buggy and is not refreshing or responsive at all even though the user will get signed in, maybe redirect on success
 ## Play mode
 When we click play, we start the play along experience
 - Use the bars and add some sort of indicator to show the progress